alexbaeza/alexbaeza.github.io/_posts/2019-11-20-dockerizing-a-monorepo-springboot.md

 We select a new image.
 We have used 'openjdk' with tag '8-jdk-alpine'.

-`EXPOSE 8090`

-The _EXPOSE_ instruction informs Docker that the container listens on the specified network ports at runtime.
-Here we set our port to `8090`

 `COPY --from=builder /home/gradle/src/build/libs/app-service-0.0.1-SNAPSHOT.jar /app/app-service.jar`

 We copy the jar previously built as part of the "build image" to the new "run image".